Alia Bhatt: Media image and artistry

 Forbes Asia has featured Bhatt in their 30 Under 30 list of 2017 and in their 100 Digital Stars list of 2020.
 She has appeared in Forbes Indias Celebrity 100 list since 2014, peaking at the eighth position in 2019.
 That year, the magazine estimated her annual income to be ₹592 million and listed her as the highest-paid actress in the country.
 In 2018 and 2019, the Indian edition of GQ featured her among the nation's 50 most influential young people and credited her for "striking a balance between big-budget, all-star blowouts and more script-oriented films.”
 In 2018, the market research firm YouGov named her India's ninth most influential celebrity.
 The magazine Femina has featured her in listings of women achievers in 2019 and 2021.
 From 2022 to 2025, she was featured in The Indian Expresss listing of the most powerful Indians, and she was featured in a similar list by India Today in 2023.
 Also in 2022, Time magazine awarded her with the TIME100 Impact Award.
 In the same year, she was also placed in Outlook Indias "75 Best Bollywood Actresses" list.
 Variety featured her in their listing of the Impactful International Women of 2023.
 In the same year, the British newspaper Financial Times featured her among the 25 most influential women and Business Today featured her in their listing of the most powerful women in business.
 She was also featured by the Indian edition of Hello! magazine in their 100 most influential list.
 In 2024, Time named Bhatt as one of the 100 most influential people in the world, and the Gold House organisation featured her in their 100 most impactful Asians list.
+In 2026, she was named one of National Geographics 33 Visionary Changemakers.